pboyer/verb/docs/docs/index.md

 The library is split into four parts:

 * **verb.geom** - Geometric types that make it easy to work with NURBS.
-Includes most curve and surface types.
+Includes many commonly used curve and surface types.
 * **verb.core** - Mathematical and geometric utilities that are shared throughout the library.
 * **verb.eval** - Fundamental NURBS algorithms for evaluation, intersection, analysis, and more.
 * **verb.exe** - Tools for managing multi-core evaluation on different platforms.